by Patrick Ilagan . September 18th, 2012

-Audi turned onto its fan-base in Facebook and asked its fans to come up with a witty comeback to answer BMW’s counter.
-The fan’s responses were amusing at its best.
-Some of the hilarious counters-punches are:
+Audi turned onto its fan base on Facebook and asked its fans to come up with a witty comeback to answer BMW’s counter.
+The fan’s responses were amusing at their best.

-Just when everyone taught that the war is over Audi gave the eager followers of the billboard war a new piece to talk about:
+Just when everyone taught that the war was over, Audi gave the eager followers of the billboard war a new piece to talk about:

-Most think that this billboard war is one of the most exciting if not outrageous things that has ever happened in the world of advertising, while there are other people who think that both campaigns are childish but it will not deny the fact that both BMW and Audi had a significant increase in sales thanks to this interesting match of machines.
+Most think this billboard war is one of the most exciting, if not outrageous, in the advertising world.
+At the same time, other people think both campaigns are childish, but it will not deny the fact that both BMW and Audi had a significant increase in sales thanks to this exciting match of machines.

-Even before the world famous Get a Mac advert series came out, Mac and PC (in this case IBM) is already dishing out serious attacks on a white background on why should you chose a PC or a Mac.
+Even before the world-famous Get a Mac advert series came out, Mac and PC (in this case, IBM) were already dishing out severe attacks on a white background on why you should choose a PC or a Mac.

-Not only did Avis told the truth but it also made Hertz look complacent, indifferent and a big mean corporate giant which aid Avis to have a steadier foot hold in the industry.
-After the launch of the infamous “We try harder” campaign Avis’ market share increased by 35% and it got them into the minds of the consumer as a hard-working and earnest company.
+Avis not only told the truth but also made Hertz look complacent, indifferent, and a big mean corporate giant, aiding Avis to have a steadier foothold in the industry.
+After the launch of the infamous “We, try harder” campaign, Avis’ market share increased by 35%, and it got them into the minds of the consumer as a hard-working and earnest company.

-The Avis vs. Hertz campaign only proves that sometimes being brutally honest is enough to drive a point home and also to change people’s minds when it comes to service.
+The Avis vs. Hertz campaign only proves that sometimes being brutally honest is enough to drive a point home and change people’s minds regarding service.

-No one is really the clear winner but which ever side you choose there is only one thing for sure, without this competition between brands.
-Humanity would be stagnant in developing newer and better products that will make our lives easier and interesting.
-The very same thing goes for design, as designers we should always try our very best to innovate and make interesting things whether it is a simple poster or a business card.
+No one is really the clear winner but whichever side you choose there is only one thing for sure, without this competition between brands.
+Humanity would stagnate in developing newer and better products that will make our lives easier and more enjoyable.
+The very same thing goes for design.
+We, designers, should always try our best to innovate and create exciting things, whether a simple poster or a business card.

-We would like to hear your thoughts about this article so do drop a comment below and Do check us out on Facebook, Twitter and Google+ also do not forget to subscribe to get first dibs in all things graphic design.
+We would like to hear your thoughts about this article, so do drop a comment below and check us out on Facebook and Twitter.
+Also, do not forget to subscribe to get first dibs in all things graphic design.